UniMath/agda-unimath/src/synthetic-homotopy-theory/hatchers-acyclic-type.lagda.md

         ( is-torsorial-path refl)
 ```

-### For a fixed pointed map, the `Hom-algebra-Hatcher-Acyclic-Type-pointed-map` family is [torsorial](foundation.torsorial-type-families.md)
+### For a fixed pointed map, the `is-hom-pointed-map-algebra-Hatcher-Acyclic-Type` family is [torsorial](foundation.torsorial-type-families.md)

 In proving this, it is helpful to consider an equivalent formulation of
-`Hom-algebra-Hatcher-Acyclic-Type-pointed-map` for which torsoriality is almost
+`is-hom-pointed-map-algebra-Hatcher-Acyclic-Type` for which torsoriality is
-immediate.
+almost immediate.

 ```agda
 module _